What is Calquence?

 Calquence side effects

 Get emergency medical help if you have signs of an allergic reaction to Calquence: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-unusual bleeding (nose, mouth, vagina, or rectum), or any bleeding that will not stop;
+unusual bleeding - nosebleeds, bleeding gums, abnormal vaginal bleeding, any bleeding that will not stop;

-signs of bleeding inside your body - dizziness, weakness, confusion, problems with speech, prolonged headache, black or bloody stools, pink or brown urine, or coughing up blood or vomit that looks like coffee grounds;
+bleeding inside your body - weakness, dizziness, confusion; problems with speech, prolonged headache, bloody or tarry stools, pink or brown urine; coughing up blood or vomit that looks like coffee grounds;

-heart rhythm problems - chest pain, shortness of breath, pounding heartbeats or fluttering in your chest, feeling light-headed;
+heart rhythm disorders - dizziness, chest pain, shortness of breath, fast or irregular heart rate, feeling light-headed;

-signs of infection - fever, chills, tiredness, flu-like symptoms, cough with mucus, chest pain, trouble breathing; or
+signs of infection - fever, chills, tiredness, flu-like symptoms, cough with mucus, chest pain, trouble breathing.

 Your cancer treatments may be delayed or permanently discontinued if you have certain side effects.